-The January blues and new year winter can be particularly tough on our mental health.
+The January blues and new year winter can be particularly tough on our mental health and lead to depression.
 After the excesses typical of the festive season, going back to the daily routine can be overwhelming.
 Personally, I've always thought about this time of the year as a blown up version of the Monday blues.

 RELATED: 8 powerful suicide prevention quotes

-The January blues and depression are so prevalent that it's led to the term Blue Monday being coined.
+New year depression is so prevalent that it's led to the term Blue Monday being coined.
 This refers to the most depressing day of the year, and it’s calculated using a formula that takes into account three things: weather, motivation levels and debt.
 This coming year, Blue Monday will be on 20th January.
 So, in preparation for this dreaded day and beyond, here are seven scientifically-proven ideas on how to cope with those January blues.

 Going on a trip can improve your mood and help you beat the January blues and new year depression, especially if it’s somewhere sunny.
 That's because our bodies create Vitamin D from sunlight, and this vitamin is directly linked to our mood.
 You don’t need to go on a long trip – even a weekend getaway can make a difference.
 But what if your finances are tight after the holiday season and can’t afford it just now?
 Interestingly, the simple fact of just planning or researching a trip can improve your mood.
 Studies have found that pre-trip happiness acts as a mood booster, as it fills us with anticipation of good things to come.